Sparse approximation of triangular transports. Part I: the finite dimensional case: Introduction

 \section{Introduction}

-It is a long-standing challenge in applied mathematics and statistics to approximate integrals w.r.t.\ a probability measure $\measii$, which is given only through its (possibly unnormalized) Lebesgue density $f_{\measii}$, on a high-dimensional integration domain.
+A long-standing challenge in applied mathematics and statistics is to approximate integrals w.r.t.\ a probability measure $\measii$, given only through its (possibly unnormalized) Lebesgue density $f_{\measii}$, on a high-dimensional integration domain.
 Here we consider probability measures on the bounded domain $[-1,1]^d$.
-One of the main applications is in Bayesian inference, which provides a method to infer unknown parameters $\bsy\in [-1,1]^d$ from noisy and/or indirect data.
+One of the main applications is in Bayesian inference, {where parameters $\bsy\in [-1,1]^d$ are inferred} from noisy and/or indirect data.
 In this case $\measii$ is interpreted as the so-called posterior measure.
-It is obtained by Bayes' rule, which allows one to update a prior belief on the parameters by conditioning on the data.
-The posterior encompasses all information about the parameters given the data, and a typical goal is to compute the expectation $\int_{[-1,1]^d}g(\bsy)\measii(\dd \bsy)$ of some quantity of interest $g:[-1,1]^d\to\R$ w.r.t.\ the posterior.
+It is obtained by Bayes' rule, {and} encompasses all information about the parameters given the data.
+A typical goal is to compute the expectation $\int_{[-1,1]^d}g(\bsy)\dd\measii( \bsy)$ of some quantity of interest $g:[-1,1]^d\to\R$ w.r.t.\ the posterior.

 Various approaches to high-dimensional integration have been proposed in the literature.
 One of the most common strategies consists of Monte Carlo-type sampling, e.g., with Markov chain Monte Carlo (MCMC) methods \cite{10.5555/1051451}.
 Metropolis-Hastings MCMC algorithms, for instance, are versatile and simple to implement.
 Yet the mixing times of standard Metropolis algorithms can scale somewhat poorly with the dimension $d$.
 (Here function-space MCMC algorithms \cite{cotter2013mcmc,DILI,rudolf2018generalization} and others \cite{Morzfeld,Tong} represent notable exceptions, with dimension-independent mixing for certain classes of target measures.)
 In general, MCMC algorithms may suffer from slow convergence and possibly long burn-in phases.
 Furthermore, MCMC is intrinsically serial, which can make sampling infeasible when each evaluation of $f_\measii$ is costly.
-Variational inference can improve on some of these drawbacks.
+Variational inference, {e.g., \cite{doi:10.1080/01621459.2017.1285773},} can improve on some of these drawbacks.
 It replaces the task of sampling from $\measii$ by an optimization problem.
-The idea is to minimize (for instance) the KL divergence between $\measii$ and a second measure $\tilde\measii$ in some given class of tractable measures, where `tractable' means that iid samples from $\tilde\measii$ can easily be computed.
+The idea is to minimize (for instance) the KL divergence between $\measii$ and a second measure $\tilde\measii$ in some given class of tractable measures, where `tractable' means that independent and identically distributed (iid) samples from $\tilde\measii$ can easily be produced.